frunzeon/Honey-Bee-Smart-Feeding-Calculator/README.md

-# Honey Bee Smart Feeding Calculator Shiny App
+# Honey Bee Smart Feeding Calculator
+# Decision-Support Tool for Pre-Overwintering Feeding Management

 ## Overview

-The **Honey Bee Smart Feeding Calculator Shiny App** is a free interactive R Shiny application designed to help beekeepers estimate sugar feeding requirements and economic costs associated with overwintering honey bee colonies.
+The **Honey Bee Smart Feeding Calculator Shiny App** is a free interactive R Shiny application designed to support estimation of overwintering food reserve requirements and associated feeding costs in honey bee colonies.

 The application supports both:

 - *Apis mellifera*
 - *Apis cerana*

-The tool allows users to estimate:
+The calculator allows users to estimate:
-- total overwintering food requirements,
+- target overwintering food reserves,
-- total sugar needed for 50% sugar syrup preparation,
+- reserve-based sugar feeding requirements,
-- estimated sugar costs,
+- estimated supplemental sugar costs,
-- estimated honey replacement costs.
+- estimated market value of equivalent honey reserves,
+- economic comparisons between feeding costs and honey reserve value.

 The app is intended for:
 - practical beekeeping,
 - educational purposes,
 - overwintering planning,
-- economic estimation.
+- economic estimation,
+- research and extension activities.

 ---

 ## Scientific Background

-Successful overwintering of honey bee colonies depends strongly on sufficient food reserves and colony strength.
-Feeding management strategies vary according to climate, bee species, local beekeeping traditions, and environmental conditions.
+Successful overwintering of honey bee colonies depends on maintaining sufficient food reserves and appropriate colony strength before winter.
+Feeding strategies vary according to climate, bee species, and local beekeeping practices.

 This application was developed to provide a simple and transparent tool for estimating:
 - colony food requirements,
 - sugar feeding needs,
 - economic effectiveness of overwintering strategies.

-The calculator uses approximate practical conversion factors commonly applied in beekeeping practice.
+The Honey Bee Smart Feeding Calculator was developed to provide a transparent and user-friendly framework for estimating:
+- overwintering food reserve requirements,
+- reserve-based sugar feeding requirements,
+- associated feeding costs,
+- management considerations related to winter food reserves and feeding requirements.

+The calculator uses species-specific reserve estimates derived from published beekeeping recommendations and practical management guidelines.
+It is intended as a decision-support tool and does not replace direct colony inspection or professional beekeeping judgment.
+Importantly, the calculator is not designed to encourage replacement of natural honey stores with sugar syrup.
+Rather, it aims to assist decision-making when supplemental feeding is required because winter food reserves are insufficient.

 ---